-Yes, it’s possible to overwhelm brain receptors with a strong influx of cocaine, especially following a period of lower use or abstinence.
-Physical symptoms of overdose can include seizure, heart arrhythmia or heart attack, stroke, breathing difficulties, and vascular issues.
+Yes, it is possible to overwhelm brain receptors with a strong influx of cocaine which is a stimulant, especially following a period of lower use or none use.
+Somatic symptoms of overdose can include seizure, arrhythmia or heart attack, stroke, breathing difficulties, and vascular issues.
 An overdose can be fatal, depending on the severity of the secondary symptoms occurring.

 - How long does it take to detox from cocaine?

-Timescales vary from individual to individual and depend upon a number of factors, such as tolerance developed, recency and duration of cocaine use, long term use, and co-occurrence with other addictions or health issues.
+How long it takes varies.
+Timescales depend upon a number of factors, such as tolerance developed, recency and severity of use, long term use, and co-occurrence with other addictions or health problems.
 Most will be able to physically detox in around 14 days however this does not include addiction treatment, or rehabilitation, for which the normal treatment period is 28 days.

 - What does detox feel like?

-Most will experience a range of symptoms, including depression, anxiety, motor function disturbances, irritability, sleeplessness, increased appetite, and tiredness.
-The extent and duration of symptoms varies depending typically on the individuals’ current and past intake levels, tolerance level developed, co-occurring addictions, and pre-existing physical and emotional health factors.
+Most will experience a range of symptoms such as depression, anxiety, motor function disturbances, irritability, insomnia, hunger, and tiredness.
+The extent and number of symptoms varies depending typically on the individuals’ current and past intake, co-occurring addictions, and pre-existing health factors.

 - Can I detox myself from cocaine?

-Self-detoxing, without medical assistance is specifically *not* recommended.
-Detoxing from cocaine can be dangerous, and result in life threatening issues such as seizure, respiratory issues, cardiac issues, and mental health symptoms including suicidal ideation.
-Always seek medical assistance, or a clinical admission with medical supervision, in the first instance, when considering detoxing from cocaine.
+Self-detoxing, without medical assistance is *not* recommended.
+Detoxing from the stimulant can be dangerous, and result in severe, life threatening problems such as seizure, respiratory or cardiac issues, and mental illness.
+Always seek assistance from a medically trained professional, or a clinical admission with medical supervision, in the first instance, when considering detoxing from cocaine.

 - What medication will I receive for detoxing from cocaine?

-There is no specific detox medication dedicated to cocaine withdrawal.
-Detox in a residential clinic is managed on a supportive care basis, attending to cocaine withdrawal symptoms on an individual basis, as they arise.
+There is no specific detox medication dedicated to withdrawal.
+Detox in a residential centre is managed on a supportive care basis, attending to withdrawal symptoms on an individual basis, as they arise.

 - What happens once detox completes?